Phoenix1859/hackeza_205/README.md

 After processing, the final step is to visualize the 3D reconstructions.
 We generate a CSV file containing the keypoints (following the standard 33 keypoint human contour configuration per frame) and use visualization libraries to render the data.

 **Details:**
-- **CSV Output:** The processed data is output in a CSV format, making it easy to integrate with various visualization tools.
+- **CSV Output:** The processed data(3D pose landwmark coordinates) is output in a CSV format, making it easy to integrate with various visualization tools.
 ![final-render-ezgif com-optimize](https://github.com/user-attachments/assets/d86cfc50-16a6-4525-9949-e9a04e9af176)